grotius-cnc/debian_distro_live_build_post_tweaking/rebrand-iso.md

 #### I mounted the .iso file and copied the files into a folder.

-#### Unpack the squasfs file in the /live dir.
+#### Unpack the squasfs file located in the /live dir.

-	apt-get install squashfs-tools
-	unsquashfs filesystem.squashfs  # This will create a /squashfs-root directory.
+	apt-get install squashfs-tools	# This is a dependency. unsquashfs filesystem.squashfs  # This will create a /squashfs-root directory.

 #### Mount & chroot to the /squashfs-root directory